hyperledger/bevel/docs/source/developer/docker-build.md

 A shell script `run.sh` is provided in repository to set the environment variables and run the network deployment playbook.

-The BAF `dockerfile` provides defaults for the executing container using the `CMD` variable
+The BAF `Dockerfile` provides defaults for the executing container using the `CMD` variable

 ``` shell
 CMD ["/home/run.sh"]